 Saving money is not always an easy task.
 With life constantly finding ways to pull at your wallet, you’ll need to focus on changing your mindset when it comes to saving money.
 The key is to realize why you are saving money and what the end goal is.
 Once you have some clarity about your money goals, putting money aside to reach those goals is easier.

+How much should you be saving?
 The mindset shift is important, but you may need to make some other changes to make saving money practical.
 If you simply don’t have enough money left over at the end of the month, then you need to find a way to earn more, spend less or both.
 Finding a good balance between earning more and spending less is usually the best solution.

 How to build a side hustle